 How are we doing this?

 - We work with medical professionals to raise awareness and recognition of sepsis across doctors, nurses and other frontline staff in all areas of the NHS.
-Up to 15,000 lives a year could be saved in the UK through prompt diagnosis and treatment
+It is estimated that up to 15,000 lives a year could be saved in the UK through prompt diagnosis and treatment.

-- We want to make sure there are accurate statistics about the number of people who have had sepsis, recognising that it is still under-diagnosed, often because of other pre-existing illnesses that people are suffering with.
-We need to know the full extent of the issue to increase awareness amongst the public, and funding from NHS Research into stopping sepsis.
+- We want to make sure there are accurate statistics about the number of people who have had sepsis, recognising that it is still under-diagnosed, often because of other pre-existing illnesses that people have.
+We need to know the full extent of the issue to increase awareness amongst the public, and push for more funding into research.

-We don’t just want people to survive sepsis.
-We want to ensure the best quality of life for sepsis survivors.
-Our hope is that in future, no-one will have to suffer the loss of a loved one to this condition.
+Our hope is that in future, no-one will have to suffer the loss of a loved one to sepsis.